rohitbahadur/trivagoUIAutomation/README.md

 ## trivago search
-trivago search hotel is a selenium based test automation platform for performing UI based automated search.
+trivago search is a test automation utlity for performing browser based automated search using selenium webdriver.

 ### Tech stack used in building the framework
 ##### Programming language used: java 1.8